 String School is a fun and social way to consolidate and develop further your playing technique, explore new repertoire, play in large and small ensembles and improve your music reading and sight-reading.
-This two-session course aims to build your confidence and introduce you to new techniques and styles of music.
+This two-session intensive course aims to build your confidence and introduce you to new techniques and styles of music.

 What will we cover?

 - Tips and tricks for reading music faster and improving your sight-reading